cfoster/big-thesaurus/README.md

 Your Thesaurus which should now be split into multiple single entry XML files should be placed in a meaningful MarkLogic directory, such as `/thesaurus/en-GB` for a British English Thesaurus.

-To get the XML documents ingested, you could use RecordLoader, XML Shell (XSH), Information Studio or Content Pump, it's up to you.
+To ingest the XML documents, you could use RecordLoader, XML Shell (XSH), Information Studio or Content Pump, it's up to you.
 Just make sure they happen to be in a suitable directory within MarkLogic.

-### Using the alternatie Thesaurus Library
+### Using the alternative Thesaurus Library

 The XQuery library called [`thesaurus.xqy`](https://github.com/cfoster/big-thesaurus/blob/master/xqy/thesaurus.xqy) in this project provides just one function which has the exact same signature found in the original MarkLogic Thesaurus library: